In a Nutshell

-After Mentors are chosen by RWA Staff, mentee applicants will be able to view their bios and wish lists and pick four (4) to whom they wish to submit their work.
-Applicants will send in a query, synopsis, and the first 3 chapters of a complete, never-before-published manuscript to their mentor picks.
-Each mentor will select one mentee to work with on a full manuscript revision, a query letter, and/or a back cover blurb for the next three months.
+After traditionally-published and indie-published mentors are chosen by RWA Staff, mentee applicants will be able to view their bios and wish lists and pick four (4) to whom they wish to submit their work.
+Applicants will send in a short summary and the first 3 chapters of a complete, never-before-published manuscript to their mentor picks.
+Each mentor will select one mentee to work with on a full manuscript revision, a query letter, and/or a back cover blurb, as well as answer questions about the business of publishing and reaching their indie-author or traditionally-published goals for the next five months.

-Once the revision period is complete, mentees will post their pitch and first page for participating agents and editors to review and potentially request more material from those that interest them.
-Mentees will also be invited to participate in an Indie Master Class at the RWA Annual Conference where they will learn about self-publishing from an author expert.
+Once the revision period is complete, mentees can post their pitch and first page for participating agents and editors to review and potentially request more material from those that interest them.
+Mentees will be invited to participate in an Indie Master Class at the RWA Annual Conference where they will learn about self-publishing from an indie author expert.

 Who can participate?